openapx/r-service-txflow/README.md

 PUT /api/commit/<work>
 PUT /api/commit/<work>?<options>
 ```
-Commits the state of the current work area to the work area repository.
+Commits the state of the current work area to the repository associated with the
+work area.

 The option `snapshot` commits the work area to the specified snapshot.
 If the
-specified snapshot does not exist, a new snapshot is created in the repository.
+specified snapshot does not exist in the repository, a new snapshot is created.

 This option permits a work area to be initiated with an existing or new empty
-snapshot as a template for creating and committing a new snapshot.
+snapshot as a template and committing a new snapshot name.

 The returned record is in the format of a JSON array with the commit scope.